stottle-uk/solid-pods-react/README.md

 I don't know what my WebId should be for the login...

+FAFFED around until i found a version of rdflib that worked with typescript

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts